Hiring a Criminal Defense Attorney is an Investment

 Retaining a Great Criminal Defense Lawyer in Michigan

-The lawyers at Lewis & Dickstein, P.L.L.C. are some of the most well respected and experienced criminal defense lawyers in Michigan.
+The lawyers at LEWIS & DICKSTEIN, P.L.L.C. are some of the most well respected and experienced criminal defense lawyers in Michigan.
 We have handled only criminal cases for decades.
-Lewis & Dickstein, P.L.L.C. is proud of its reputation for success and respect.
+LEWIS & DICKSTEIN, P.L.L.C. is proud of its reputation for success and respect.
 Our attorneys take pride in protecting the rights of the accused.
 We put in the time and use our expertise to give our clients the best defense available.
-Lewis & Dickstein, P.L.L.C. are cutting edge, creative and forward thinkers.
+The attorneys with LEWIS & DICKSTEIN, P.L.L.C. are cutting edge, creative and forward thinkers.
 We are the ONLY firm to call when you are facing legal trouble.
-Please call Lewis & Dickstein, P.L.L.C. at (248) 263-6800 we are the criminal defense lawyers in Michigan you can count on.